WarlockW/uer/Instructions.md

                    [--gpu_ranks GPU_RANKS [GPU_RANKS ...]]
                    [--master_ip MASTER_IP] [--backend {nccl,gloo}]
 ```

-*--instances_buffer_size* specifies the buffer size in memory in pre-training stage. <br>
-*--tie_weights* denotes the word embedding and softmax weights are tied. <br>
-It is recommended to explicitly specify model's encoder and target.
+It is required to explicitly specify model's encoder and target.
 UER-py consists of the following encoder modules:
-- rnn_encoder.py: contains (bi-)LSTM and (bi-)GRU
+- lstm: long short-term memory (LSTM)
+- gru: gated recurrent units (GRU)
-- birnn_encoder.py: contains bi-LSTM and bi-GRU (different from rnn_encoder.py with --bidirectional, see [the issue](https://github.com/pytorch/pytorch/issues/4930) for more details)
+- bilstm: bi-LSTM (different from *--encoder lstm* with *--bidirectional* , see [the issue](https://github.com/pytorch/pytorch/issues/4930) for more details)
-- cnn_encoder.py: contains CNN and gatedCNN
-- gpt_encoder.py: contains GPT encoder
-- bert_encoder.py: contains BERT encoder
+- gatedcnn: gated convolutional networks (GatedCNN)
+- bert: the Transformer with fully-visible mask (used in BERT)
+- gpt: the Transformer with causal mask (used in GPT)

 The target should be coincident with the target in pre-processing stage.
-Users can try different combinations of encoders and targets by *--encoder* and *--target*.
+Users can try different combinations of encoders and targets by *--encoder* and *--target* .
 *--config_path* denotes the path of the configuration file, which specifies the hyper-parameters of the pre-training model.
 We have put the commonly-used configuration files in *models* folder.
-Users should choose the proper one according to encoder they use.
+Users should choose the proper one according to encoder they use. <br>
+*--instances_buffer_size* specifies the buffer size in memory in pre-training stage. <br>
+*--tie_weights* denotes the word embedding and softmax weights are tied. <br>

 There are two strategies for parameter initialization of pre-training: 1）random initialization; 2）loading a pre-trained model.
 #### Random initialization